Azure/typespec-azure/website/src/content/docs/docs/howtos/Generate with tsp-client/local_spec_quickstart.md

+---
-# Quickstart: Local development with tsp-client
+title:  Quickstart - Local development with tsp-client
+---

 Follow these steps to work on a local TypeSpec project and generate a client library from your changes: